-Road-tripping history fans can explore New Jersey’s Revolutionary heritage and enjoy fall foliage during designated history events in September and October.
-These regional or county-wide weekends (and a whole month!) are a great way to learn about the impact the war for independence had on 18th century residents who lived in your neighborhood.
+Road-tripping history fans can explore New Jersey’s Revolutionary heritage and enjoy fall foliage during designated history events in October.
+These regional or county-wide events are a great way to learn about the impact the war for independence had on 18th century residents who lived in your neighborhood.

 Participating sites open their doors to visitors for guided tours, activities and more, offering you the opportunity to take in history that ranges from the 17th century to the present day.
 Don’t miss the chance to explore the stories in your own county or a distant one, all part of Revolutionary New Jersey!

 Not content with a single weekend, Camden County has designated October as its History Month, with exhibits, tours, reenactments and kids’ activities scheduled at more than 30 sites around the county.
 Participating Revolutionary-era sites and groups include the Indian King Tavern, Gabreil Daveis Tavern, Pomona Hall, Burrough-Dover House and the American Revolution Round Table, among others.